2024 Solar Incentives Guide for Signal Hill, CA - Tax Credits & Rebates

 Federal Solar Incentives

-Federal solar incentives are probably the first thing that you think of when you think about solar incentives.
-The solar incentive that you're most familiar with is probably the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a certain percentage of your solar system's cost.
+Federal solar incentives are likely the first thing that comes to mind when thinking about solar incentives.
+The solar incentive that you're most likely to have heard of is the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a specified percentage of your solar system's cost.

-To find out exactly how much money the ITC could save you, get in touch with your local Signal Hill solar panel installation expert.
+To understand exactly how much money the ITC could save you, contact your local Signal Hill solar panel installer.

 More information about the new Inflation Reduction Act can be found here.
-Your local Signal Hill solar panel installer can answer your questions and explain how the new Clean Energy Credit applies to you.
+Your local Signal Hill solar panel installation experts can answer your questions and explain how the new Clean Energy Credit may apply to you.

 State & Local Solar Incentives

-Rebates, tax credits and more can be provided at multiple levels.
+Tax credits, rebates and more can be provided at multiple levels.
 On top of federal solar incentives, there are often state and local ones as well.
-Incentives may be handled by your county or municipality, or by the state of California.
-Some incentives might only be available for a limited time, while others are ongoing.
+The incentives — which may be handled by the state of California, or by your county or municipality — may be offered on an ongoing basis, or for only a limited time.

 Next Steps for Installing Solar in Signal Hill